fahrialmd/memoburst/README.md

 # Project Name

 MemoBurst is a powerful internal communication tool designed to streamline the sharing of notes, announcements, and reminders within a company or organization.
 Built using Next.js 14, MemoBurst leverages the latest features of this robust React framework to ensure high performance and scalability.
 The application integrates with MongoDB Atlas, providing a reliable and secure database solution for storing and managing all company communications.
-With MemoBurst, organizations can enhance their internal collaboration and ensure that important information is easily accessible and well-organized.
+With MemoBurst, organizations can enhance their internal collaboration and ensure that important information is easily accessible and well-organized.@

 ## Table of Contents